-Partial Packing for moving
+Partial Packing Services

 We all know someone who is “good” at packing.
 He or she has probably moved a bunch of times and has a system in place to help things go smoothly.
 We love people like that!
-But in truth, in any move, there may still be a few unique items that require a professional touch.
+But in truth, in any move, there may still be a few unique items that require a professional touch

 Partial packing is the packing, wrapping or crating of glass tops, TV sets, pictures, mirrors, glass items, lamps, china cabinets, and all upholstered furniture.
 Partial packing is a great option for individuals who can pack most items, but need help packing up remaining items

 Fold your clothes neatly and pack them with linens in medium-sized boxes.
 And here’s a little trade secret that works wonders: Place dryer sheets between your clothes and linens to keep them wrinkle free and smelling fresh.
 If possible, use a wardrobe box for dresses and suits that you would prefer to remain hung.